 When people feel they are in some kind of trouble, they sometimes wonder who to turn to.
-Selby College aims to ensure all of our learners are kept safe from harm and that means everyone in the college community has a responsibility to report something that is happening either directly to them or to their friends, especially if they notice a friend’s behaviour suddenly changes or a friend approaches them to talk about a problem that they themselves don’t know how to deal with.
+Selby College aims to ensure all of our learners are kept safe from harm and that means everyone in the college community has a responsibility to report something that is happening either directly or indirectly (this could relate to online/esafety) to them or to their friends, especially if they notice a friend’s behaviour suddenly changes or a friend approaches them to talk about a problem that they themselves don’t know how to deal with.

 How can the college help?